 San Diego Bay Parade of Lights

 Every year during December the San Diego boating community goes all out with their San Diego parade of lights.
 Over 80 boats parade throughout the San Diego bay decked out in Christmas lights.
-It’s a completely free event and beings at 5 pm each evening it’s held (for 2021 it’s December 12th and 19th).
+It’s a completely free event and begins at 5 pm each evening it’s held (for 2025 it’s December 14th and 21st).
 Finally, the parade starts from Shelter Island and goes to Harbor Island.
 Another popular parade to check out is the La Jolla Christmas Parade.

 San Diego Christmas Bars + Restaurants